 The DNO shall have the right to request that the Customer arrange to have compliance tests undertaken after any failure, modification or replacement of any equipment that may have an impact on the Micro-generator’s compliance with this EREC G98.

+Where an existing Micro-generator installed under EREC G83 is substantially modified (eg a significant piece of equipment, such as an inverter, is replaced) then it will be necessary for that Micro-generator to be modified to be compliant with this EREC G98.
+Modifications to an existing Micro-generator which complies with the requirements of EREC G83 that are not considered to be substantial do not change the compliance requirements of that Micro-generator, ie it can remain compliant with EREC G83.

 Notification of Decommissioning

 The Customer shall notify the DNO about the permanent decommissioning of a Micro-generator by providing the information as detailed under Appendix 3 Form D. Documentation may be submitted by an agent acting on behalf of the Customer and may be submitted electronically.